 Give a Good Impression

-Consider starting your speech with a humorous story or something your audience will relate to.
+Consider starting your speech with a humorous story or something your audience will relate to, or even going with an overall funny student council speech that will be remembered longer.
 You can also ask questions and show everyone you know your topic.
 The important thing is to get classmates believing in you.

 - Talk about your background with managing money.
 This could include funny stories, such as selling lemonade as a kid or how you've saved allowance money.